 2.2 What to do when you get the game invite

-When you are invited to take the McKinsey Solve game, you will be emailed a unique link that will prompt you to do 3 things:
+When you are invited to take the McKinsey Solve game, you will be emailed a unique link that will prompt you to do three things:

-• Run a tech diagnostic programme to ensure your computer and network meet the requirements needed to complete the assessment
+- Run a tech diagnostic program to ensure your computer and network meet the requirements needed to complete the assessment

 IMPORTANT: Every McKinsey Solve game is different for every candidate who takes it.
 When you begin the assessment during your scheduled time slot, the system will load a unique version of the game just for you.
 That means that the iteration of the game that you face will be different from every past or future iteration of the game.